mpelcat/GPStudio/INSTALL.md

 You may also need:

-> sudo apt-get qt4-dev-tools libqtscript4-core libpoppler-qt4-dev
+> sudo apt-get install qt4-dev-tools libqtscript4-core libpoppler-qt4-dev

 You also can download it from <https://www.qt.io/download-open-source/>